 Citizen Advisory Boards

 Water - Divisions

 Potholes are common to areas of the country that generally have several freezing-thawing conditions during the winter months.
 A pothole starts as a small failure in the road surface where water has seeped through cracks and into the road base.
 As the water freezes it expands; then when it thaws a void is left under the asphalt.
-As vehicles are driven over the voided area the asphalt fails causing a pothole to form.
-Street Crews try to prevent this from happening by crack sealing any cracks they can find during the spring, summer and fall months.
-Crack sealing is the process where the cracks in the street are sealed with hot rubberized material which prevents the water from seeping in.
+As vehicles drive over this area, the asphalt fails and a pothole is formed.
+We try to prevent this from happening by crack sealing any cracks found during the spring, summer and fall months.
+(Crack sealing is the process where cracks in the street are sealed with hot rubberized material which prevent water from seeping in.)